Uganda’s Gorillas & Chimps

 WILDLIFE SANCTUARIES

-Visit a wildlife sanctuary and learn about the increadibe work they do to safeguard Africa’s wildlife
+Visit a wildlife sanctuary and learn about the incredible work they do to safeguard Africa’s wildlife

-• The local currency is the Ugandan shilling.
-US dollars are widely accepted; local currency is best for tipping and small purchases.
+The local currency is the Ugandan shilling.
+US dollars are widely accepted in hotels and at tourist attractions; local currency is required for dining in restaurants, tipping and small purchases.
+Some vendors will only accept USD dated 2013, or newer.
 Larger hotels in tourist areas may accept credit cards; however, surcharges are commonplace.
-Access to cash machines is available in most towns, and exchanging currency can be done in banks and foreign exchange bureaus.
+The national parks are cash-free and only card payments are accepted.
+Primate tracking permits must be purchased well in advance from UWA in Kampala.
+Access to cash machines is available at the airport, in major towns, and exchanging currency can be done in banks and foreign exchange bureaus.

 Previous